Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 The Formal Determination process consists of two phases: the investigation and the hearing.
 In all phases of the Formal Determination process, the parties will have an equal opportunity to present fact and expert witnesses and inculpatory and exculpatory evidence that is relevant and not otherwise impermissible.

 All individuals, including the Reporting Party, the Responding Party, and any witnesses will be treated with appropriate sensitivity and respect throughout the investigation.
 The process will safeguard the privacy of the individuals involved in a manner consistent with applicable law and University policy.
-The EOC will provide all individuals whose participation is invited or expected in an investigative interview, hearing, or other meeting related to the Formal Determination process written notice of the date, time, location, participants, and purpose of the meeting with sufficient time for the person to prepare to participate.
+The UCO will provide all individuals whose participation is invited or expected in an investigative interview, hearing, or other meeting related to the Formal Determination process written notice of the date, time, location, participants, and purpose of the meeting with sufficient time for the person to prepare to participate.

-Once the EOC determines a Formal Determination is appropriate, the burden of proof and the burden of gathering evidence sufficient to reach a determination of responsibility rests on the University and not on the parties.
+Once the UCO determines a Formal Determination is appropriate, the burden of proof and the burden of gathering evidence sufficient to reach a determination of responsibility rests on the University and not on the parties.
 There is a presumption that the Responding Party is not responsible for the alleged Prohibited Conduct until a final determination is made at the conclusion of the Formal Determination and any applicable appeals processes.

 Investigation Phase